tensorflow/tensorflow/g3doc/Dialects/LLVM.md

 # LLVM IR Dialect

 This dialect wraps the LLVM IR types and instructions into MLIR types and operations.
-It provides several additional instructions that are necessary to cover for the differences in the IR structure (e.g., MLIR does not have `phi` operations and LLVM IR does not have a `constant` operation).
+It provides several additional operations that are necessary to cover for the differences in the IR structure (e.g., MLIR does not have `phi` operations and LLVM IR does not have a `constant` operation).